Mental Health Facilities Curry County, OR

 Curry Community Health School Based Health Clinic

-Curry Community Health School Based Health Clinic is a mental health facility in Curry County, OR, located at 629 Easy Street, 97415.
+Curry Community Health School Based Health Clinic is one of mental health facilities in Curry County, Oregon, located at 629 Easy Street, 97415 zip code.
 Curry Community Health School Based Health Clinic provides telemedicine/telehealth and outpatient treatment.
-Curry Community Health School Based Health Clinic provides cognitive behavioral therapy, activity therapy and psychotropic medication to children / adolescents.
+Curry Community Health School Based Health Clinic provides couples/family therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
 Curry Community Health School Based Health Clinic also supports children/adolescents with serious emotional disturbance.
-Some other services available at Curry Community Health School Based Health Clinic include integrated primary care services, supported employment and family psychoeducation.
+Additional services provided at Curry Community Health School Based Health Clinic include suicide prevention services, integrated primary care services and court-ordered outpatient treatment.

 SPONSORED AD